MydroX/web2-2021-project/README.md

 Replace `[folder_who_contain_the_project]` by your folder who contain the project.

 Now execute `docker-compose up --build` from `./docker`.<br>
-To check if the docker successfully install with command `docker ps` you should see 3 containers named "w2p.xxx"
+To check if the docker successfully install with execute `docker ps` you should see 3 containers named "w2p.xxx"

 ## Docker commands
 * Enable docker image : `docker-compose up -d`